 - a person has very dark urine

-Poop is the body’s way of eliminating waste, and it typically reflects a person’s diet.
-Floating poop, changes in poop color, and other temporary changes in bowel habits are usually not a sign of a serious medical condition.
+Stool is the body’s way of eliminating waste, and it typically reflects a person’s diet.
+Floating stool, changes in stool color, and other temporary changes in bowel habits are usually not a sign of a serious medical condition.

-Nevertheless, a person can see a doctor if symptoms persist or get worse.
-A doctor can do a variety of tests to make a proper diagnosis.
+However, a person should contact a doctor if symptoms persist or get worse.
+A doctor can do a variety of tests to reach a diagnosis.